mio-mio/nx-observation/README.md

 ## 4. Why the Attack Fails

+The reason the attack fails is not because control flow cannot be taken over, but because execution is not allowed at the target location.

+In this experiment, we were able to observe that control flow was successfully hijacked by redirecting the instruction pointer to the stack.

+However, in modern systems, execution from the stack is prevented even when the memory appears to be executable.

+This distinction is important.
+Gaining control does not guarantee the ability to execute arbitrary code.

+This is why classic techniques such as shellcode injection no longer work reliably in modern systems.

 ## 5. What Comes Next: Bypassing NX

+Although NX is a strong defense mechanism, it is not a complete solution.

+There are well-known techniques to bypass NX, such as Return-Oriented Programming (ROP) and return-to-libc.

+ROP allows attackers to achieve arbitrary behavior by chaining together small pieces of existing code, called gadgets, without injecting new code.

+Similarly, return-to-libc achieves code execution by reusing functions from the standard C library.

+These techniques build on the limitation observed in this experiment.

+I plan to explore them in more detail in a future post.

 ## 6. Key Insight

+NX is one of the fundamental defense mechanisms that prevents certain memory regions from being executed as code.

 ## 7. What I Learned

+- Static and dynamic analysis do not always produce the same results.
+- Memory permissions are ultimately determined at runtime.
+- Actual NX behavior can be difficult to observe directly in modern environments.